drufball/yosai/_drafts/iga.md

 One of the younger kids raised a hand to get Iruka's attention.
 "What happens if we don't resonate during the exam?"

 "Then you won't be a Dagger.
 We don't waste our time training anything less than the best.
 Anyone without a resonance will join the support staff for the village."
 The kid put his hand down, looking nervous.
 "What, you thought because you made it this far, you were guaranteed a spot going forward?
-Being a Dagger requires constant effort.
+Being a Dagger means constant effort.

-"Anyways, you're all granted access to the playground for the rest of the day.
+"Anyways, you're all granted access to the Playground for the rest of the day.
 You can prepare any way you want for the test tomorrow.
-We'll meet outside in the courtyard at dawn."
+We'll meet in the courtyard outside at dawn."
 Iruka walked away without waiting to see if anyone had questions.

 The kids all shifted about awkwardly in Iruka's absence.
-Most of them had arrived in Iga the night before from far-flung corners of Yosai.
-A few friend groups seemed to have formed during the long treks to reach the mountain village, but for the most part these people were loners.
+Most of them had arrived in Iga from far-flung corners of Yosai just last night.
+A few friend groups had formed during the long treks to reach the mountain village, but for the most part everyone was still loners.

 Some broke off and wandered aimlessly into the terrain below, uncertain how to prepare for tomorrow's exam.
-A few others tried to attach themselves to the groups that had already formed.
-They hovered like eager pups, slowly inching their way further into the circles of discussion.
+A few others attached themselves to the groups that had already formed, especially the groups that contained kids wearing black robes.

 Keta appeared at Moto's side, biting into an apple.
-He held a second fruit in his other hand, tapping Moto on the chest with it.
+He held another fruit in his other hand, tapping Moto on the chest with it.
 "Mmm?"

 "No thanks, I'm not really hungry right now."
 It was a lie.
 Moto was always hungry.
 But he remembered how much he suffered three years ago.
 How hard it was to adjust to life on his own.
 He would never let himself get that soft again.